Comparing the 10 Best 4K Cameras for Live Streaming in 2022

 - Power-Over-Ethernet compatible

 Video tech is moving forward rapidly.
 Just a few years ago, 4K was a blip on the horizon.
 Now the future is here, and it’s time to move to 4K workflows if you haven’t done so already.
-We all benefit from this, as video quality gets higher and higher and prices for cutting-edge technology fall.
+Streaming with a 4K camera is more accessible than ever since as video quality gets higher and higher, prices for cutting-edge technology fall.